ambraglow/VLF-receiver/README.md

 ![top](https://ambraglow.github.io/VLF-receiver/top.png)

 ## June update
 Today on June 16th i received a batch of boards, thanks to [PCBWay](https://www.pcbway.com/) for sponsoring this project!
+The ordering process is pretty straightforward, i used their Kicad plugin for exporting production files and uploading them to their system.
+Compared to their conpetitors, different soldermask colors don't add too much cost to production and look stunning, shipping times aren't too bad either, it took less than a week for the PCBs to arrive to Italy.
-Here's some pictures of the boards, they really look stunning in yellow silkscreen.
+Here's some pictures of the boards, they really look stunning in yellow soldermask.

 ![img1](https://github.com/ambraglow/VLF-receiver/blob/main/board-images/DSC_1126.jpg)
 ![img2](https://github.com/ambraglow/VLF-receiver/blob/main/board-images/DSC_1121.jpg)

 Functionally they should work, but that will be a problem for future me :D

 ## Credits & Resources